Child Safe Organisation

 Our website has a quick exit button near the bottom right-hand corner of the page.
 This button will close the DVAC website and open ABC News and the Google homepage.
 The button may be helpful if you are worried that you are being monitored and you are concerned that someone is about to see you looking at the DVAC site.

 You may also want to delete your browser history.
 This means that the history of the websites you have visited will not be able to be seen.
-For information on deleting your internet history click here.
+For information on deleting your internet history click here to visit the esafety web site.

 If someone is monitoring your online activity using spyware or monitoring devices, they may still be able to see that you have visited this website.